GIN: Graph Isomorphism Network — The Most Expressive GNN

 ✅ Key Takeaways

-- Mean and max aggregation are provably less expressive — they lose information about multiset size or multiplicity.
+- Mean and max aggregation are provably less expressive — mean loses the multiset size, max loses all multiplicities.

-- The ε parameter allows GIN to weight the centre node differently from its neighbours.
+- The \(\epsilon^{(k)}\) parameter lets GIN weight the centre node differently from the sum over its neighbours.